ONAP for Network Orchestration and Automation Training Course

 Case Study: NFV/SDN as an Extension of Agile

-Assessing your Physical Networking Environment
+Assessing Your Physical Networking Environment

 Creating Networking Services

-Managing Instances of Services, VNFs, PNFs.
+Managing Instances of Services, VNFs, and PNFs.

 Integrating ONAP with Legacy Infrastructure